conversejs/converse.js/docs/source/quickstart.rst

 Getting a demo up and running
 =============================

-You can try out the latest version of Converse on `conversejs.org <https://conversejs.org>`_ for the overlayed version and `conversejs.org/fullscreen.html <https://conversejs.org/fullscreen.html>`_ for the full page version.
+You can try out the latest version of Converse at `conversejs.org <https://conversejs.org>`_ for the overlayed version and `conversejs.org/fullscreen.html <https://conversejs.org/fullscreen.html>`_ for the full page version.

-If you want to host Converse yourself, there are a few options available to you.
+If you want to host and serve Converse yourself, there are a few options available.

 Let your XMPP server serve Converse for you
 -------------------------------------------

-If you run your own XMPP server, you might first want to check whether it has a plugin or module for hosting Converse for you.
+If you run your own XMPP server, you might first want to check whether it has a plugin or module for hosting Converse.

 * OpenFire has the `inverse <https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=inverse>`_ plugin.
 * Prosody has `mod_conversejs <https://modules.prosody.im/mod_conversejs.html>`_.